milaguyenlam/nprg041-cpp-project/README.md

       Perceptron &set_learning_rate(double rate);
       ```

-    - information about training converging while training can be accessed by `bool was_dataset_separated()` method
+    - information about convergence during training can be accessed by `bool was_dataset_separated()` method

-  - `RidgeRegression`
+  - `LinearRegression`

-    - model using SGD linear regression algorithm (with L2 regularization) to train weights
+    - model using SGD(regular) linear regression algorithm (additionally with L2 regularization) to train weights
     - training algorithm doesn't always have to converge (when dataset is not linearly separable)
     - inherits from `RegressionModel` class, therefore inherits its fit() and predict() methods
     - can be modified by following methods (fluent interface/ method chaining)